opentoonz/opentoonz_docs/source/toonzscript.rst

    - To delete a cell: ``scene.setCell(row, col, undefined)``
-   - ``cell``  is a standard JavaScript object that includes the attributes:``level``  and ``fid`` , the following use is allowed: ``scene.setCell(row, col, {level:a, fid:1})`` -``level`` can be a Level or a level name.
+   - ``cell``  is a standard JavaScript object that includes the attributes:``level``  and ``fid`` , the following use is allowed: ``scene.setCell(row, col, {level:a, fid:1})``
+   - ``level`` can be a Level or a level name.
 The level has to be already in the scene.
    - ``fid``  supports numeric values or string values as “2” or “2a”.

 - cell. = scene.\ **getCell**\ (row, col) - returns a JavaScript object with level and fid attributes